-After receiving webinar training, the intervention schools used the Secondary Language Link recommendations and interventions with all of their study pupils.
+After receiving webinar training, the intervention schools used the Secondary Language Link recommendations and interventions with all of their study students.
 Schools were asked to carry out two Year 7 intervention groups with the identified students between March and June 2022.

-The intervention groups are video-led and immersive, develop desianed to key areas of language communication through and group problemsolving activities.
+The intervention groups are video-led and immersive, designed to develop key areas of language and communication through group problem-solving activities.
 A session plan with detailed instructions, videos and resources is provided through the package.
-Sessions are completed once weekly for 45-50 with minutes, each group comprising of eight sessions.
+Sessions are completed once weekly for 45-50 minutes, with each group comprising of eight sessions.

-The schools provided control their typical classroom and intervention support, or 'business usual', for their study pupils. as
+The control schools provided their typical classroom and intervention support, or 'business as usual', for their study students.

-Pupils in both sets of schools were assessed at the beginning and end of the study period using a range of recognised speech and language assessments by the research team.
+Students in both sets of schools were assessed at the beginning and end of the study period using a range of recognised speech and language assessments by the research team.
 These were chosen to measure students' progress on the areas of language that were targeted by the intervention groups.
 To avoid any subconscious bias when completing the assessments, the research team did not know which groups the schools were in.
 There was no significant difference between the groups on any of the outcome measures at the start of the study.